sajjaphani/learn-java/README.md

 [Design principles](http://www.oodesign.com/design-principles.html) represent a set of guidelines that helps us to avoid having a bad design.
 This section present some principles with the examples.
 The first five of these principles are known as SOLID principles and are associated to [Robert Martin](https://www.amazon.in/Principles-Patterns-Practices-Robert-Martin/dp/0131857258).
 These five principles are principles of class design, focus very tightly on dependency management.

-Single Responsibility Principle	- A class should have one, and only one, reason to change.
+**Single Responsibility Principle**	- A class should have one, and only one, reason to change.
 This [example](/src/org/learnjava/design/SingleResponsibilityExample.java) shows how to decompose a class into multiple classes which handle a single responsibility upon decomposition.

-Open Closed Principle - You should be able to extend a classes behavior, without modifying it.
+**Open Closed Principle** - You should be able to extend a classes behavior, without modifying it.
 This [example](/src/org/learnjava/design/OpenCloseExample.java) shows how to achieve open closed principle.
 It also delegates the responsibily to the corresponding object as the object knows to how to deal with its state.

-Liskov Substitution Principle -	Derived classes must be substitutable for their base classes.
+**Liskov Substitution Principle** -	Derived classes must be substitutable for their base classes.
 This [example](/src/org/learnjava/design/LiskovSubstitutionExample.java) shows how improperly extending a class violates the Liskov Substitution Principle.

-Interface Segregation Principle - Make fine grained interfaces that are client specific.
+**Interface Segregation Principle** - Make fine grained interfaces that are client specific.
 This [example](/src/org/learnjava/design/InterfaceSegregationExample.java) talks about interface segregation principle with the help of multiple interfaces that are client specific.

-Dependency Inversion Principle - Depend upon abstractions.
+**Dependency Inversion Principle** - Depend upon abstractions.
 Do not depend upon concrete classes.
 This [example](/src/org/learnjava/design/DependencyInversionExample.java) shows how we can reuse the components if we depend upon abstractions rather than implementaion details

-DRY - Don't repeat yourself.
-Dry talks about having each feature is implemented exactly one place where it exits.
+**DRY - Don't repeat yourself** - Dry talks about having each feature is implemented exactly one place where it exits.
 This [example](/src/org/learnjava/design/DryExample.java) shows DRY principle by placing the functionality in a common sensible place where it beongs.

-The Hollywood Principle - Don’t call us, we’ll call you.
+**The Hollywood Principle** - Don't call us, we'll call you.
 This [example](/src/org/learnjava/design/HollywoodPrincipleExample.java) shows the use of Hollywood principle, which is pretty much similar to Template Method pattern.

 ## References